-The Vice-Chancellor and President, Attila Brungs, is the University's Chief Executive Officer.
-He is responsible to the UTS Council for the effective management of the University.
-Professor Brungs role includes:
+The Vice-Chancellor and President, Attila Brungs, is UTS's chief executive officer.
+He is responsible to the UTS Council for the effective management of the university.
+Professor Brungs's role includes:

 - building and maintaining strong working relationships with the UTS Council

-- developing and communicating a clear vision for UTS and inspiring the University community to work together to achieve strategic objectives
+- developing and communicating a clear vision for UTS and inspiring the university community to work together to achieve its strategic objectives

 - establishing broad planning targets and priorities

 - building a strong and united senior executive team

 - defining annually the strategic change priorities to be progressed by each member of the executive

 - working to ensure UTS acquires the necessary public and private resources to underpin the successful achievement of the university's goals and objectives

 - playing a leading role in the development of public higher education policy in Australia